Gallium(III) oxide: Structure

-β-Ga2O3, with a melting point of 1900 ˚C, is the most stable crystalline modification.
+β-Ga2O3, with a melting point of 1900 °C, is the most stable crystalline modification.
 The oxide ions are in a distorted cubic closest packing arrangement, and the gallium (III) ions occupy distorted tetrahedral and octahedral sites, with Ga–O bond distances of 1.83 and 2.00 Å respectively.

 α-Ga2O3 has the same structure (corundum) as α-Al2O3, wherein Ga ions are 6-coordinate.

 γ-Ga2O3 has a defect spinel structure similar to that of γ-Al2O3.

-ε-Ga2O3 films deposited by metalorganic vapour phase epitaxy show a columnar structure with orthorhombic crystal symmetry.
+ε-Ga2O3 films deposited by metalorganic vapour-phase epitaxy show a columnar structure with orthorhombic crystal symmetry.
 Macroscopically, this structure is seen by X-ray crystallography as hexagonal close packed.

-κ-Ga2O3 has an orthorhombic structure and forms with 120° twin domains resulting in hexagonal symmetry which is often identified as ε-Ga2O3.
+κ-Ga2O3 has an orthorhombic structure and forms with 120° twin domains, resulting in hexagonal symmetry which is often identified as ε-Ga2O3.

-Applications
+β-Ga2O3 can also form alloys with alumina to yield β-(AlxGa1-x)O3.
+This alloy can be used to form heterostructures and create a two-dimensional electron gas (2DEG).

+Aspirational uses

+The β-phase's bandgap of 4.7–4.9 eV and large-area, native substrates make it a potential competitor to GaN and SiC-based power electronics applications and solar-blind UV photodetectors.
+The orthorhombic ĸ-Ga2O3 is the second most stable polymorph.
+The ĸ-phase has shown instability of subsurface doping density under thermal exposure.
+Ga2O3 exhibits reduced thermal conductivity and electron mobility by an order of magnitude compared to GaN and SiC, but is predicted to be significantly more cost-effective due to being the only wide-bandgap material capable of being grown from melt. β-Ga2O3 is thought to be radiation-hard, which makes it promising for military and space applications.

 Gallium(III) oxide has been studied for usage as passive components in lasers, phosphors, and luminescent materials as well as active components for gas sensors, power diodes, and power transistors.
 Since the first publication in January 2012 by the National Institute of Information and Communications Technology, in collaboration with Tamura Co., Ltd. and Koha Co., Ltd. of the world's first single-crystal gallium oxide (Ga2O3) field-effect transistors, the predominant interest in gallium oxide is in the β-polymorph for power electronics.